oktadev/okta-blog/_source/_posts/2023-07-28-oidc_workshop.md

 ```
   onUsernameEnteredFn: async () => null,
 ```
-Implement the function by modifying a copy of `onAuthenticateFn`.
-Now, instead of using the `/api/signin` endpoint on the app's backend, you'll use the `/api/openid/check` endpoint:
+Implement `onUsernameEnteredFn` by modifying a copy of `onAuthenticateFn` in `authState.tsx`.
+Instead of using the `/api/signin` endpoint on the app's backend, you'll use the `/api/openid/check` endpoint:

 ```
   const onUsernameEnteredFn = async (username: string) => {